zooniverse/scribeAPI/project/emigrant/content/help/m_record_number.md

 # Record Number
 <p>The record number can generally be found in the upper right-hand corner of the record.
-Don't worry if you can't find this field on the page; many mortgages do not have a record number.</p>
+Don't worry if you can't find this field on the page; many mortgages do not have a record number.
+If a record notes multiple mortgage numbers, mark each individually.</p>
 <div id="accordion-help-modal">
   <h3>Sample Image One</h3>
   <div class="modal-field-guide" >